How Much Is My Diamond Worth?

 You have a variety of options available when it comes to selling your diamond.
 But what is the best way to get paid the best price quickly and safely for your diamond?

-- Pawnbrokers – An immediate way to swap your diamond for cash is by selling it to your nearby pawnshop.
+- Pawnbrokers – An immediate way to sell your diamond is by visiting your nearby pawnshop.
 However, there is a tendency for pawnshop owners to offer you much lower prices since they are not knowledgeable about the diamond industry.

 - Auction House – It may be a great venue for selling your diamond since an auction house will most likely have gemologists on hand to accurately value your stone.
 The con, however, is that auctions are only suited to extremely rare and high value diamonds.
 The fees may also be costly even when your diamond may have a chance of not being sold and auctions are not held regularly.